 The strike price calibration curve is characterized by small jumps (see Figure 14) of normalized volumes for certain price levels.
-This strike price calibration curve is not smooth because volumes are more frequently offered at "rounded" prices like multiples of 50 €/MWh (200 €/MWh, 250 €/MWh, 300 €/MWh ...).
+This strike price calibration curve is not smooth because volumes are more frequently offered at "rounded" prices (300 €/MWh, 500 €/MWh ...).
+However, this effect has highly diminished over the past 2 years.

-Figure 14 - Illustration of breaks in the strike price calibration curve
+Figure 14 - Illustration of the small breaks in the strike price calibration curve